Super simple to make, 5-Ingredient Turkey Meatballs are so easy and so tasty.

 "I made these tonight and served alone, with pasta sauce.
 They were delicious and definitely our new favorite turkey meatball recipe." -Lauren

-I know if I make a batch they'll get gobbled up by both Elle and Andrew, and they make the perfect afternoon protein snack or lunch addition.
+I know if I make a batch they'll get gobbled up by both my daughter, Elle and husband, Andrew, and they make the perfect afternoon protein snack or lunch addition.

 I had to make some adjustments to my standard meatball recipe when Andrew realized that dairy bothers him, and have made further adjustments to include extra veggies in the mix.